wrkzcoin/wrkzcoin/docs/docs/guides/encrypted-payment-ids.md

 payment ID after a seed restore.
 Received payments are unaffected; those are exactly the ones your view key can read.

-**The wallet service (`wrkz-service`) cannot send short payment IDs.** It builds `tx_extra` before transaction keys exist, so it has nothing to encrypt against.
+**The wallet service (`wrkz-service`) supports both.** A short payment ID given to `sendTransaction` or `createDelayedTransaction` is carried down to the wallet in the clear and encrypted once the transaction — and so its private key — exists.
+Because it is encrypted to one receiver's view key, such a request must have exactly one entry in `transfers`; more than one is rejected with `BAD_PAYMENT_ID`.
+A configured node fee does not count against that, and neither does change.

-It rejects short payment IDs with `BAD_PAYMENT_ID`.
-Long payment IDs work as before.
-Use `wrkz-wallet-api` if you need short payment IDs.
+On the receiving side `getTransaction`, `getTransactions` and the `--tx-notify` / `--tx-confirmed-notify` hooks decrypt a short payment ID and report the plaintext, and `getTransactionsByPaymentId` accepts one as a filter — it compares decrypted values, since the same payment ID is different bytes in every transaction on chain.
+A transaction the service *sent* reports no short payment ID: it was encrypted to the receiver, not to us.

 **Block explorers show ciphertext.** The daemon reports `txDetails.paymentIdEncrypted` alongside `txDetails.paymentId` so explorers can